asquest/TestSwiftAlgorithms/README.md

 2) Palindrome Checker: Implemented using iterative approach using Stack and Sequence protocol with time complexity O(n) and space complexity O(n).
 Used Generics to support multiple data types.
 Used natural language to tokenize a string for units like word and and return output as a dictionary of word and boolean indicating whether it is a palindrome word or not.

+3) Anagrams: Implemeted Anagrams from a word with time adn space complexity O(n!) using heap algorithms.
+Implemented a function to check if one word is anagram to another.
+Implemented a func to group anagrams in a sentence.

+4) String reverser: Implemented String reverser algorithm with time complexity O(log n) and Space complexity of O(1).
+Special characters remain at their same positions.